-The first of these named was Manti.
+Chronologically, the first of these named was Manti.
 According to the Utah state historical web site, "Brigham Young named the site 'Manti' in the summer of 1850, at the request of the local patriarch Isaac Morley.
 The name was derived from that section of the 'Book of Mormon' called Alma."8

 Although there is a Nephite soldier named Manti in the Book of Mormon, a much more prominent usage is as a land and a city.9 The precedent was therefore established of naming cities in Utah after cities in the Book of Mormon, rather than after people in the Book of Mormon.
 In fact, all of the names above are mentioned as cities in the Book of Mormon, even if most of them were originally named after people.10

-David Evans might have found the name of Lehi particularly suited for his community since the Book of Mormon city is described as being "in the north by the borders of the seashore"11 just as Lehi, Utah is on the north end of Utah Lake, the second largest body of water in the state.
+David Evans might have found the name of Lehi particularly suited for his community since the Book of Mormon city is described as being "in the north by the borders of the seashore"11 just as Lehi, Utah is on the north end of Utah Lake, the third largest body of water in the state.